shubhamsah0101/Bank_Management_System/readme.txt

 Hey Everyone,
-This is my first Project on Python GUI and MySQL Database.
+This is my first Project on Python(3.8) GUI and MySQL(8.0) Database.

 Start Date :- 10-05-2023
 End Date :- 16-05-2023